marcoshsq/The_Self-taught_Data_Scientist/README.md

 The other thing I need is a programming language, actually two, Python and R. So let's learn them!

+For that, I chose these three specializations, which total about 250 hours of content on Python and R.

 Courses | Repository if any | Certificate
 :-- | :--: | :--:
 [Data Analysis with R](https://www.coursera.org/specializations/statistics) | [Repository](https://github.com/marcoshsq/R-DataAnalysis) | ---
 [Python 3 Programming](https://www.coursera.org/specializations/python-3-programming) | [Repository](https://github.com/marcoshsq/Python) | ---
 [Statistics with Python](https://www.coursera.org/specializations/statistics-with-python) | [Repository](https://github.com/marcoshsq/PythonStatistics) | ---

+At the end of these courses I hope to have a knowledge of programming applied to Data Science.

 ### Part 01 - Introduction: